 - Weight loss

-Diagnosis of zinc toxicity is based on history of exposure to zinc-containing objects, clinical signs, radiography, pathologic findings, lab tests.
-Elevated serum or tissue (liver, pancreas or kidney) zinc concentrations may be helpful to confirm the diagnosis, but the results may take too long to come back in time to be helpful.
-Radiographs might be helpful for identifying the presence of metallic foreign objects in the bird's gizzard or stomach, but do not confirm or deny whether the bird has zinc toxicity.
+- Blood Chemistry: Elevated serum or tissue (liver, pancreas or kidney) zinc concentrations may be helpful to confirm the diagnosis, but the results may take too long to come back in time to be helpful.

 Treatment for zinc toxicity requires supportive care to help stabilize the bird with fluids and reduction of stress.
 If a metal object is identified via radiographs, it will need to be removed.
 Once removed, chelation therapy may be needed since this will result in rapid decrease in zinc levels in the blood.
 Parenteral CaEDTA is the chelator most recommended for birds with zinc toxicity.
 Blood transfusions may be needed in some cases.